AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 ```

 This code change did not 'solve' the issue, but it did stop the website crashing so much.
 It was also useful as a point of debugging, as I now had a place from which I could monitor and log the issue.

+## The Problem ##

+By using apache bench to stress my Magento instance along with a lot of `file_put_contents` debugging, I was able to discover that the invalid configuration was generated in the `loadDb` method of `Mage_Core_Model_Config`, but only when `init` has been called on the singleton at least once before.